ohmpi/ohmpi/public/_sources/page2.rst.txt

    :height: 300px
    :alt: alternate text
    :figclass: align-center

+   Wire cabling for multiplexer and terminal screw connection

 the next figure provides an example of multiplexer relay connections for electrode no. 1: this electrode of multiplexer MUX A must be connected to electrode no. 1 of MUX B. Moreover, electrode no. 1 of MUX B must be connected to electrode no. 1 of MUX N, which in turn must be connected to electrode no. 1 of MUX M. Lastly, electrode no. 1 of MUX M is connected to the terminal block.